denham-ed/fraud-detection/README.md

 | used_pin_number (float)                | The purchaser used their Personal Identification Number during this transaction | Encoded as a float (1.0 for True, 0.0 for False)                                                                                                                                             | tbc   |
 | online_order (float)                   | The transaction occurred online                                                 | Encoded as a float (1.0 for True, 0.0 for False)                                                                                                                                             | tbc   |
 | fraud(float)                           | The transaction is fraudulent                                                   | Encoded as a float (1.0 for True, 0.0 for False)                                                                                                                                             | tbc   |

+## Business Requirements

+Auckland Capital Bank want to know more about the key markers for potentially fraudulent activity in order to minimise their financial loss due to fraudulent activity.
+They also would like to safeguard their customers from this loss and would like to ensure they are giving customers the optimal advice about fraud prevention.

+1. ACB would like to understand the patterns in the transaction data to better understand the most relevant variables correlated to a fraudulent transaction.
+2. ACB would like to be able to 'flag' potentially fraudulent transactions at Point of Sale for further investigation

+## Project Hypotheses & Validation

+The Senior Management team of ACB have put forward two hypotheses for testing during this study:

+- The further away from home that a transaction occurs, the more likely it is to be fraudulent.
+  - A correlation study will be undertaken to assess this.
+- Online transactions are more likely to be fraudulent than in-person transactions.
+  - A correlation study will be undertaken to asses this.

+## Project Rationale

+## Make this more user story focussed.

+- **Business Requirement 1:** Data Visualisation and Correlation study
+  - This study will interrogate the transaction data, described above.
+  - It will conduct a correlation study (Pearson and Spearman) to understand better how the variables are correlated to Fraud.
+  - It will plot the main variables against Fraud to visualise insights.
+- **Business Requirement 2:** Classification Pipeline
+  - ACB want to predict if a transaction is fraudulent.
+This will require a binary classifier.